procrastinatio/web-map-printing/web-map-printing.md

 ## Shortcomings

 * Print only 2D map
 * Imported WMS and WMTS layers won't be printed if remote server do not support LV95 projection (EPSG:2056).
+These layers may be still displayed in the application
 * WMTS layers are added as indivual tiles to PDF, for every layers (way too much information if some layer are fully opaque) 232 MB for Zeitreise only, 376MB (25 pages)
 * Very limited support for Vector.
-Luckily, imported vector do not support many style
+Luckily, imported vector do not support many styles.
 * Symbols size for Raster layer (Vector symbol are adapted to print resolution)
 * MapFish v2 is not developped anymore. swisstopo is patching a fork.
+* Support for retry and multiserver is sub-optimal.

 ## Performances